hollydinkel/hollydinkel/README.md

 I am an aerospace engineering Ph.D. candidate at the University of Illinois at Urbana-Champaign where I am supported by a NASA Space Technology Graduate Research Opportunity award.
 I am currently leading development of robotic caretaking capabilities for autonomous robots in space habitats which may be uncrewed for long durations as part of the <a href="https://github.com/RMDLO"> Representing and Manipulating Deformable Linear Objects (RMDLO) </a> project.
 I previously earned the M.S. degree in aeronautics and astronautics at Stanford University and the B.S. and B.A. degrees in chemical engineering and music from the University of Missouri, Columbia.

 <h2 align="center">💥 My Growing Stack</h2>
-Hardware: ABB IRB 120 6DOF Manipulator, Universal Robots UR5e 6DOF Manipulator, Rethink Robotics Sawyer 7DOF Manipulator, Intel RealSense Camera, Robotiq Hand-E Adaptive Gripper, OnRobot 2FG7 Parallel-Jaw Gripper, ZED Mini Stereo Camera, DIGIT GelSight Tactile Sensor, and a Turtlebot with Velodyne LiDAR 🐢
+Hardware: ABB IRB 120 6DOF Manipulator, Universal Robots UR5e 6DOF Manipulator, Rethink Robotics Sawyer 7DOF Manipulator, Intel RealSense Camera, Oak-D Pro Camera, ZED Mini Stereo Camera, Robotiq Hand-E Adaptive Gripper, OnRobot 2FG7 Parallel-Jaw Gripper, DIGIT GelSight Tactile Sensor, and a Turtlebot with Velodyne LiDAR 🐢
 <br>
 Languages: Python, Matlab
 <br>